-Following the success of the Puma G. Vilas, another shoe in the G. Vilas line was introduced into the sneaker market – the Puma G. Vilas 2.
+Following the success of the Puma G. Vilas, another casual kick in the tennis-inspired Puma shoe line was introduced into the sneaker market – the Puma G. Vilas 2.
 The G. Vilas 2 bears similar features as its predecessor but has a slimmer profile.
 The Puma G. Vilas 2 is subsequently upgraded with a new material and made available in various colorways to keep its style up-to-date and on trend.
 This upgrade is called the Puma G. Vilas 2 Core.

 Puma G. Vilas 2 Core Style

 The Puma G. Vilas 2 Core is a low-top tennis shoe that features the signature Puma Formstrip logo on the side and the Puma Jumping Cat logo on the tongue and heel.
 It is a sporty shoe that has been making its way to the casual fashion scene and in the athleisure trend.
 It can be worn with a simple shirt-short outfit combo or can be dressed up with a pair of casual jeans.